-Also in the works is the Ross Wristen Inclusion Garden, an inclusive space for people with different abilities, youth at risk , seniors, and those who wish to support them, to find community and passion while learning valuable farm and garden skills.
-With four 120 foot wheel chair accessible rows, this space is currently in the development stages but has already had success with individuals form Community Inclusive Partnerships as well as the Clements Centre Society.
+We are pleased to announce that the Ross Wristen Inclusion Garden is open!
+This accessible farm-style community gardens is an inclusive space for people with different abilities, youth at risk , seniors, and those who wish to support them, to find community and passion while learning valuable farm and garden skills.
+With four 120 foot wheel chair accessible rows and five raised planter boxes, this space is available for rent for individuals or groups.
+We have already had success with individuals form Community Inclusive Services and Clements Centre Society.

 Interested in Seed Farming?

 Program Overview: 2020 Incubation Season

 Basically, without seeds there would be no food.
 As one of the many projects under the Cowichan Green Community, the ultimate focus of the Cowichan Incubator Seed Farm is to work towards food security and sustainability in the Cowichan region.
 Our goal is train people in growing a locally adapted, organic seed supply for the Cowichan region and beyond.
 Graduates will leave with all the knowledge needed to seed, grow, and care for seed crops as well as harvesting, cleaning and storing seed.
 With a ten hour a week commitment, we will cover a two hour cooperative learning session and eight hours of hands on learning by doing.
 Topics discussed will be, but not limited to, the following: